wmakeev/slate/source/index.md

   - download
   - install
   - quick-start
+  - api
+  - build
+  - testing
+  - demo
+  - changelog
+  - licence

 search: true
 ---

 # What is scaleApp?

-scaleApp is a tiny JavaScript framework for scalable and maintainable [One-Page-Applications / Single-Page-Applications](http://en.wikipedia.org/wiki/Single-page_application).
+**scaleApp** is a tiny JavaScript framework for scalable and maintainable [One-Page-Applications / Single-Page-Applications](http://en.wikipedia.org/wiki/Single-page_application).
 The framework allows you to easily create complex web applications.